The Word Counts of Famous WritersAug 14, 2017

+We all like peering over writers' shoulders to see whether we are in any way 'normal'!
 I write hundreds of thousands of words to reduce down to the 80k or so for a novel.
-This is a fool's economy of course, but then as Dolly might have said 'it takes a lot of money to look this cheap'.
+This is a fool's economy of course, but then as Dolly Parton said 'it takes a lot of money to look this cheap'.

 During the first draft, please don't worry about word count, you will find your way, just be regular.

-If you need to get your novel done in ninety days, then aim for 1000 when I tell you 'GO!" which is after we have got your concept nice and tight and made sure you're well prepared.
+If you need to get your novel done in ninety days, then aim for 1000 a day after we have agreed your story plan and made sure you're well prepared.
 Otherwise, Graham Greene found he could knock out a novel every 9 months this way at 500 a day.
-It's better to go slow and steady.
+It's nice to go slow and steady, if you can.

 Daily Word Counts of Some Authors: